 There are things in this life that are truly scary.
 But I expect that nothing could be compared to the bone-tingling horror that comes from hearing a disembodied voice speaking out of a whirlwind…

 READ JOB 38 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 A THOUGHT FOR TODAY:

-Unfortunately, though, the focus we choose can be in isolation of the whole picture.
+Unfortunately though, the focus we choose can be in isolation of the whole picture.
 We like the fact that He is ‘slow to anger’ but we avoid reading the verses around that truth: “…the Lord is a jealous and avenging God…filled with wrath with His foes.
 He is slow to anger but great in power… His way is in the whirlwind and the storm, and clouds are dust under his feet.”[d]
-So, until I come back to the original foundation stones (such as the Creator God’s own speech about Himself in Job chapters 38-41), then I too will “darken counsel” and “obscuring His plans” with words without knowledge. [v2] By building my “alter of worship” that’s focused only on the good bits, and not the scary bits, I’ll never be able to offer Him “acceptable sacrifices”[e] , because I’ll not know who He really is: the Author of the Supernatural…
+So, until I come back to the original foundation stones (such as the Creator God’s own speech about Himself in today’s chapter (Job c38-41), then I too will darken His counsel and obscure His plans with words without knowledge. [v2] By building my Faith that is focused only on the good bits and not the scary bits, I’ll never be able to offer Him “acceptable sacrifices”[e] , because I’ll not know who He really is: the Author of the Supernatural…

 Read More? …CLICK on “23 July – Additional Notes”